The reports of email’s death are greatly exaggerated.

 The primary reason to use one of these services over other email service providers is because of their automations.
 Let’s discuss this in detail.

 Both have beautiful flowchart representations of your email automation.
-ConvertKit’s visualization and editing are slightly more intuitive then ActiveCampaign.
+ConvertKit’s visualization and editing are slightly more intuitive then ActiveCampaign’s.
 Overall, ActiveCampaign is more complex to manage.

-The basis of automations is a email subscriber triggers an event which the ESPs can respond to.
-What matters then is what options do ConvertKit and ActiveCampaign offer?
-Based upon the list it is clear ActiveCampaign has more options available.
+With both services’ automations, an email subscriber triggers an event that the ESPs can respond to.
+What matters then is the options that ConvertKit and ActiveCampaign offer.
+Based on the list, it’s clear ActiveCampaign has more available options.

-Note that ConvertKit there’s currently no way to create automations without a trigger.
-A service like ThriveCart has an option to fire automations in ActiveCampaign.
+Note that with ConvertKit there’s currently no way to create automations without a trigger.
+However, a service like ThriveCart has the option to fire automations in ActiveCampaign.
 So this is a useful feature currently missing from ConvertKit.
-The possible workaround is creating a signup form that isn’t used.
+A possible workaround would be to create a signup form that isn’t used.

 After an event occurs, what actions can you perform?
-This is where ConvertKit and ActiveCampaign have similar functionality.
+This is where ConvertKit and ActiveCampaign have similar functionalities.

-It should be noted that Webhooks to external systems are available within ConvertKit but can only be created via their API.
-You cannot create Webhooks via ConvertKit’s dashboard at the moment.
+It should be noted that webhooks to external systems are available within ConvertKit but can be created only via the service’s API.
+You cannot create webhooks via ConvertKit’s dashboard at the moment.